smitshah084/TalkBot-AI/to-do.md

 - session management with LLM
 - stream output of LLM
 - Interupt LLM's response genaration
+- rewrote whole STT from scracth

 On this Commit:
-- rewrote whole STT from scracth
+- converted STT into a class and logs in a separeate file

 TO-DOs:
 - write main which exposes websocket for web